-The Own Risk and Solvency Assessment ('ORSA') is a bespoke strategic analysis which links together all pillars of Solvency II and all areas of the Undertaking.
+The ORSA is a bespoke strategic analysis which links together all pillars of Solvency II and all areas of the the Undertaking.
 It enables the Board to understand the risks faced, and how they translate into capital needs or alternatively require mitigation actions.